AbhishekPattanayak/DEVOPS/Learning GIT and GitHub/cheatsheet.md

 6. git checkout <file-name>/<branch-name> -> matches the file with the last commit 6.1 git checkout -f -> all the files will be restored according to the last commit you made.

+7. git log -> shows you the commit that you have made basically logs.
+       7.1 git log -p -1 -> Filtering how many commits you want to check, also shows you the changes that you have made.
+Shows the output of the git diff.